 Although androgen excess underlies most cases of hirsutism, there is only a modest correlation between androgen levels and the quantity of hair growth.
 This is due to the fact that hair growth from the follicle also depends on local growth factors, and there is variability in end organ (PSU) sensitivity.
 Genetic factors and ethnic background also influence hair growth.
 In general, dark-haired individuals tend to be more hirsute than blond or fair individuals.
 Asians and Native Americans have relatively sparse hair in regions sensitive to high androgen levels, whereas people of Mediterranean descent are more hirsute.

-Historic elements relevant to the assessment of hirsutism include the age at onset and rate of progression ...
+Historic elements relevant to the assessment of hirsutism include the age at onset and ...